DevasiaThomas/Kubernetes-Cluster-Installer-NonHA-CentOS7/README.md

 Once you are done doing that, congratulations - you have installed this THING after a long arduous journey that even Frodo wouldn't take (I hope you didn't do this on your weekend).
 Go run some pods!
 (Don't eat them).

 Ooh,  btw if you ever lose the ``kubeadm join`` command run ``kubeadm token create --print-join-command`` to get a new one.
-You're welcome :) Peace out!
+You're welcome :)

+Star if you liked it, Watch if you loved it!Peace out!